YottaDB/YDBDoc/ProgGuide/isv.rst

 Interrupt Handling
 +++++++++++++++++++++

-YottaDB/GT.M process execution is interruptible with the following events:
+YottaDB process execution is interruptible with the following events:

 * Typing CTRL+C or getting SIGINT (if CENABLE).
-YottaDB/GT.M ignores SIGINT (CTRL+C) if $PRINCIPAL is not a terminal.
+YottaDB ignores SIGINT (CTRL+C) if $PRINCIPAL is not a terminal.
 * Typing one of the CTRAP characters
 * Exceeding $ZMAXTPTIME in a transaction
 * Getting a MUPIP INTRPT (SIGUSR1)
 * +$ZTEXit evaluates to a truth value at the outermost TCOMMIT or TROLLBACK

-When YottaDB/GT.M detects any of these events, it transfers control to a vector that depends on the event.
-For CTRAP characters and ZMAXTPTIME, YottaDB/GT.M uses the $ETRAP or $ZTRAP vectors described in more detail in the Error Processing chapter.
+When YottaDB detects any of these events, it transfers control to a vector that depends on the event.
+For CTRAP characters and ZMAXTPTIME, YottaDB uses the $ETRAP or $ZTRAP vectors described in more detail in the Error Processing chapter.
 For INTRPT and $ZTEXit, it XECUTEs the interrupt handler code placed in $ZINTERRUPT.
 If $ZINTERRUPT is an empty string, nothing is done in response to a MUPIP INTRPT.
 The default value of $ZINTERRUPT is "IF $ZJOBEXAM()" which redirects a dump of ZSHOW "*" to a file and reports each such occasion to the operator log.
 For CTRL+C with CENABLE, it enters Direct Mode to give the programmer control.

-YottaDB/GT.M recognizes most of these events when they occur but transfers control to the interrupt vector at the start of each M line, at each iteration of a FOR LOOP, at certain points during the execution of commands which may take a "long" time.
+YottaDB recognizes most of these events when they occur but transfers control to the interrupt vector at the start of each M line, at each iteration of a FOR LOOP, at certain points during the execution of commands which may take a "long" time.
 For example, ZWRITE, HANG, LOCK, MERGE, ZSHOW "V", OPENs of disk files and FIFOs, OPENs of SOCKETs with the CONNECT parameter (unless zero timeout,) WRITE /WAIT for SOCKETs, and READ for terminals, SOCKETs, FIFOs, and PIPEs.
-If +$ZTEXIT evaluates to a truth value at the outermost TCOMMIT or TROLLBACK, YottaDB/GT.M XECUTEs $ZINTERRUPT after completing the commit or rollback.
+If +$ZTEXIT evaluates to a truth value at the outermost TCOMMIT or TROLLBACK, YottaDB XECUTEs $ZINTERRUPT after completing the commit or rollback.
 CTRAP characters are recognized when they are typed on OpenVMS but when they are read on UNIX.

-If an interrupt event occurs in a long running external call (for example, waiting in a message queue), YottaDB/GT.M recognizes the event but makes the vector transfer after the external call returns when it reaches the next appropriate execution boundary.
+If an interrupt event occurs in a long running external call (for example, waiting in a message queue), YottaDB recognizes the event but makes the vector transfer after the external call returns when it reaches the next appropriate execution boundary.

-When an interrupt handler is invoked, YottaDB/GT.M saves and restores the current values of $REFERENCE.
+When an interrupt handler is invoked, YottaDB saves and restores the current values of $REFERENCE.
 However, the current device ($IO) is neither saved nor restored.
 If an interrupt handler changes $IO (via USE), ensure that the interrupt handler restores the current device before returning.
 To restore the device which was current when the interrupt handler began, specify USE without any deviceparameters.
 Any attempt to do IO on a device which was actively doing IO when the interrupt was recognized may result in a ZINTERCURSEIO error.

 Example: